bullhorn/dataloader/README.md

 dataloader convertAttachments path/to/<EntityName>.csv
 ```

 Converts locally stored files (txt, doc/x, opend, odt, rtf, html or pdf) to html.
 Writes out converted attachments to: `convertedAttachments\<EntityName>\<ExternalID>` in the current working directory.
 ExternalID is the value of the `<entityName>.externalID` column in the CSV input file.
 This action is to be followed by the `loadAttachments` command, which will check the `convertedAttachments` folder that was created and load any converted attachments that match the `externalID` in the CSV input file.
 All converted attachments will be set as the description field for the entity.
 Currently supports Candidate, ClientContact, and ClientCorporation.
+For more information, see the [wiki](https://github.com/bullhorn/dataloader/wiki/Commands#convertattachments).

 ## Load Attachments